livingdocsIO/documentation/content/reference-docs/document/metadata/metadata-plugin-list.md

       required: true,                          // optional, default: false
       requiredErrorMessage: 'Provide a value', // optional
       // specific
+      minLength: 100,                          // optional, added in release-2022-09
       maxLength: 200,                          // optional
+      recommendedMinLength: 110,               // optional, added in release-2022-09
+      recommendedMaxLength: 150,               // optional, added in release-2022-09
+      allowNewlines: false                     // default: undefined, added in release-2022-09, validated if set.
+Effect on ui: newlines are stripped uf not true and ui.config.rows is undefined and ui.component is not liMetaTextareaForm
       useAsTitle: true,                        // default: false, synchronises the value with document.title if true
       translatable: true,                      // optional, default: false, translations are only supported for data-record and mediaLibrary
       dataProvider: {                          // optional